 Overview of the Curatorial Studies Internship at Colonial Williamsburg

 Current undergraduate students are invited to apply for a ten-week summer internship in museum studies at Colonial Williamsburg.
-Students interested in a career in a decorative arts, fine arts, history museum or historic site will have the opportunity to work directly with a Colonial Williamsburg curator and gain professional experience through hands-on training.
-An internship with Colonial Williamsburg provides the opportunity to assist with research, management, interpretation and preservation of the Foundation’s fine art, decorative arts, architectural, archaeological and/or folk art collections.
-The successful candidate will be assigned to our museum education staff to assist with museum programming and the development of education materials that relate to current and future exhibitions.
+Students interested in a career in decorative arts, fine arts, historic preservation, museums, or historic sites will have the opportunity to work directly with Colonial Williamsburg staff and gain professional experience through hands-on training.
+An internship with Colonial Williamsburg provides the opportunity to assist with research, management, interpretation and preservation of the Foundation’s fine art, decorative arts, architectural, and folk art collections.
+For 2021, the successful candidate will be assigned to the architectural preservation and research department to assist with architectural research and field documentation.

 Duties (include but are not limited to):

 - Undertake the cataloging, indexing, and scanning of the architectural preservation and research department archives of photographic slides, architectural drawings, and paper documents.